Yokeshthirumoorthi/postgres-wisconsin-benchmark/README.md

 #### Lessons learned

 Following are learned after doing this project
-* How to use node based module for interating with PostgresSQL using javascript.
+* How to use node based module for interfacing javascript with PostgresSQL.
 * Points to be considered while generating synthetic data while benchmarking relational database.

 #### Known Issues